 - The Final Countdown: Achieving a final victory, usually after a seemingly insurmountable setback or hurdle

-This could all be boiled down to “write good”, but I’ll try to lay down some sub-categories that I pay attention to:
+This could all be boiled down to “write good words”, but I’ll try to lay down some sub-categories that I pay attention to:

 - The characters I’m writing, and how well I “know” them